 The affected area isn’t densely populated, according to the U.N. spokesman, who estimated about 700 families live in the village.
 Gaitanis said that 120 houses were destroyed.

-The out-of-the-way location -- far from a major city, bordered by Tajikistan to the north and Pakistan to the south -- as well as the rocky terrain and abundant mountains makes it difficult to reach, said the U.N. official.
+The area is far from a major city and is bordered by Tajikistan to the north and Pakistan to the south.
+Rocky terrain and mountains make it difficult to reach.

 That said, search-and-rescue teams were able to reach the area later Friday.

 But the rescue efforts are difficult with rubble 25 to 30 meters (80 to 100 feet) deep covering the ground, according to Adeeb, the governor.
 He noted worries that another 700 houses are in danger if there’s another landslide.

 The United States is “ready to help our Afghan partners as they respond to this disaster,” U.S. President Barack Obama said Friday.